Because libraries transform expectations

 A library is an important cornerstone of any community, and our libraries strive to continually innovate and evolve to best serve the communities around them.

-The Reality of Funding
+Reality of Library Funding

 Myth vs. Reality

 There are many misconceptions about public library funding.
 The most common belief is that public library funding is government’s responsibility.
-In reality, while government money does help to support local libraries, these dollars are often unstable and vulnerable- and for most libraries, support a very small portion of the overall budget.
+In reality, while government money does help to support local libraries, these dollars are often unstable and vulnerable–and, for most libraries, support a very small portion of the overall budget.
 Local dollars, not state or federal dollars, make up the majority of budgets for almost all American public libraries.

 Despite the reliance on local dollars, many Pennsylvania municipalities and school districts view their allocation to public libraries as a voluntary donation instead of a vital support of the services their community library provides.
-This attitude results in a relatively low level funding from the local level and a misguided perception that only a small contribution is needed by the library to provide adequate service, which is far from the actual truth.
+This attitude results in a relatively low level funding from the local level and a misguided perception that only a small contribution is needed by the library to provide adequate services, which is far from the actual truth.

 Another belief about library funding is that the busier the library, the more money it receives.
 Unfortunately, library funding is not based on use or demand.
 Most libraries work on annual budgets based mainly on city, county, or property tax allocations.
 While York County does have a dedicated tax, it accounts for less than one-third of York County Libraries’ operations.